openstack-infra/nodepool/doc/source/configuration.rst

   ``availability-zones`` (list)
     Without it nodepool will rely on nova to schedule an availability zone.

-    If it is provided the value should be a list of availability zone names.
+    If it is provided, the value should be a list of availability zone names.
-    Nodepool will select one at random and provide that to nova.
-This should give a good distribution of availability zones being used.
-If you need more control of the distribution you can use multiple logical providers each providing a different list of availabiltiy zones.
+    If you have more than one availability zone, you should specify them all here, rather than letting one get selected by nova.
+By doing so, you allow nodepool to group all nodes allocated for a node request into the same zone, which will be selected at random from the list.
+If you do not list your zones here, this grouping cannot be guaranteed.

   ``networks`` (list)
     Specify custom Neutron networks that get attached to each